jaenib/setseeker/README.md

 # run

-1. Put MP3s into 'sets' folder.<br>
+1. Either: Put MP3s into 'sets' folder.<br> Or: Add a soundcloud link.<br>
 2. activate the virtual python environment with

 =======